Summer Research Experiences for Undergraduates Program at Northeastern

 Focus on Chemistry

 Spend the summer in the heart of Boston living with a small cohort of like-minded undergraduate students learning about and doing exciting research.
-Nine students will be selected to participate on interdisciplinary research teams for ten weeks, including weekends, from June to August.
+Nine students will be selected to participate on interdisciplinary research teams for ten weeks, including weekends, from May 30–August 4, 2023.